-As part of our celebration of the Great British Bathroom, we’re focusing in on a key interior design trend for 2020.
+As part of our celebration of the Great British Bathroom, we’re focusing in on a key interior design trend.
 The tropical look is all about bringing the outdoors indoors and we’ve come up with 8 easy ways for you to do this.

 Back in 2018, we predicted big things for tropical bathrooms and we certainly weren’t wrong!
 As with many contemporary interior design trends, blurring the boundaries between indoors and outdoors is an enduring theme.
 And, living in the UK, where it certainly isn’t always hot and humid, you may have to think creatively to replicate a tropical setting.